Predator prequel title and release window revealed during Disney Plus Day

 Per Deadline, the film is called Prey – it was previously titled Skulls.
 Dan Trachtenberg, whose previous work includes 10 Cloverfield Lane and an episode of Amazon Prime's superhero series The Boys, directs a script from Patrick Aison, who has written on Tom Clancy's Jack Ryan and Jason Bourne series Treadstone.

 Plot details have also been revealed: the film is set 300 years in the past in the Comanche Nation, and focuses on a female warrior named Naru, who protects her tribe from an alien predator.
+Amber Midthunder stars.
 Filming wrapped in September, with cinematographer Jeff Cutter sharing the news on Instagram.

 The Predator franchise is made up of six films, including two crossovers with Alien.
 The first film starred Arnold Schwarzenegger, Carl Weathers, Shane Black, and Kevin Peter Hall, and sees a rescue team on a mission to save hostages in a rainforest in Central America.
 They're hunted by the titular deadly alien, which is equipped with armor and cloaking technology.